 DRAM 3199: Connecticut Repertory Theatre Production Assignment (Asst or CRT Design)

-*DRM 3141/3142/3145: Playwriting/Dramaturgy I/Film Writing I
+*DRAM 3141/3142/3145: Playwriting/Dramaturgy I/Film Writing I

 DRAM 3402/3502: Design elective: Costume Design/ or Lighting II/ or Puppet Arts